P2P Lending with buyback guarantees: advertising without added value?

 If the loan originator goes bankrupt, you can assume that there will be a total loss of your investments with this loan originator.

-Buyback guarantee on Mintos
+Buyback guarantees on Mintos

 Mintos is currently the largest P2P platform in Europe (January 2021).
 In recent years, Mintos was able to outperform all other platforms with its rapid growth.